vadimgenkin/private-cloud/README.md

 ### The PiBox Client
 In addition to the Web user interface available through a Web Browser on any platform, there is hybrid Android app that extends the client abilities (e.g. auto-backup, photo/video backup, etc)
 ## Security
 The access to the remote file system is granted accordingly to the remote machine user permissions.
-Any access attempt is conditioned with remote system user authentication.
+Any access attempt requires the user authentication.